How did Alexander really develop his technique?

 by studying from his own sources

-• Play with ideas and exercises from the books Alexander read
+• We'll play with ideas and exercises from the books Alexander read

-• Work from instructions in his own early articles
+• We'll work from instructions in his own early articles

-• Explore the ideas and methods of people whose work he probably studied,
+• We'll explore the ideas and methods of people whose work he probably studied,

-• Build a strong foundation to your own understanding and practice of AT
+• We'll build a strong foundation to your understanding and practice of AT

 Walk alongside Alexander on his own path of discovery!